Are Digital Turbine, Inc.'s (NASDAQ:APPS) Fundamentals Good Enough to Warrant Buying Given The Stock's Recent Weakness?

 How To Calculate Return On Equity?

 Return on equity can be calculated by using the formula:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Digital Turbine is:

 The 'return' is the profit over the last twelve months.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.06.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.08 in profit.

 Is Digital Turbine Using Its Retained Earnings Effectively?

 Digital Turbine doesn't pay any dividend currently which essentially means that it has been reinvesting all of its profits into the business.
 This definitely contributes to the high earnings growth number that we discussed above.